Joe Jackson (talent manager): Death and burial

 On June 22, 2018, TMZ reported that Jackson was hospitalized in Las Vegas in the final stages of terminal pancreatic cancer.
-He died at a hospice in Las Vegas at 3:30 a.m.
-(PDT) on June 27, two days after the ninth anniversary of his son Michael's death and less than a month before his 90th birthday.
-He was surrounded by his wife and surviving children.
+He died aged 89 at a hospice in Las Vegas at 3:30 a.m.
+(PDT) on June 27.
+He was surrounded by his wife and nine of his eleven children.

-On July 2, 2018, Jackson was interred at Forest Lawn Memorial Park in Glendale near Los Angeles, the same Southern California cemetery as his son Michael, who was buried there in 2009.
+On July 2, 2018, Jackson was interred at Forest Lawn Memorial Park in Glendale, near Los Angeles, the same Southern California cemetery as his son Michael, who was buried there in 2009.